Opentracker and Scroll Bar

 (10) Finally, be strong in the Lord and in the strength of His might.
 (11) Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
 (12) For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 (13) Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
 (14) Stand firm therefore, HAVING GIRDED YOUR LOINS WITH TRUTH, and HAVING PUT ON THE BREASTPLATE OF RIGHTEOUSNESS, (15) and having shod YOUR FEET WITH THE PREPARATION OF THE GOSPEL OF PEACE; (16) in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
 (17) And take THE HELMET OF SALVATION, and the sword of the Spirit, which is the word of God.
 (18) With all prayer and petition pray at all times in the Spirit, and with this in view, be on the alert with all perseverance and petition for all the saints.
 (Ephesians 6:10-18 NASB)

-On the other hand, Paul's words have also given rise to the concept of aggressive 'spiritual warfare', in which Christians are seen as an offensive army, marching across the land, slaying demons left, right, and center, with "the sword of the spirit".
+Although I am sure these verses have given children in Sunday School much to do cutting up bits of cardboard to make suits of armour, etc. they are meant to be taken very seriously.
+However, Paul's words have given rise to the concept of aggressive 'spiritual warfare' in which Christians are seen as an offensive army marching across the land, slaying demons left, right, and center with "the sword of the spirit".
 The parts of armour are seen as some kind of coded checklist we have to refer to before battle.
-However, it is extremely unlikely that we were meant to decipher and analyse every detail, especially since some of what Paul says was paraphrased from the book of Isaiah, which speaks of the Redeemer as being a figure clad in armour...

 And He saw that there was no man, and was astonished that there was no one to intercede; Then His own arm brought salvation to Him, And His righteousness upheld Him.
 He put on righteousness like a breastplate, And a helmet of salvation on His head; And He put on garments of vengeance for clothing And wrapped Himself with zeal as a mantle.
 (Isaiah 59:16-17 NASB)

-In other words, we gain nothing by trying to spiritualize Paul's words.
-It is more than likely that Paul was simply highlighting the weapons we will need to survive deadly spiritual battles.
-However, we have to remember that, like all other Biblical verses, these verses do not stand-alone, but were part and parcel of the surrounding message.
-In this case, if we grasp how the "armour" verses were the culmination of a particular message to the Ephesians, we will have a clearer picture of what the apostle meant.
-See Context Is Crucial
+In other words, Paul was simply highlighting the weapons we will need to survive deadly spiritual battles.
+We also have to remember that, like all other Biblical texts, these verses do not stand-alone but were part and parcel of the surrounding message.
+In this case, the "armour" verses were the culmination of a particular message to the Ephesians.
+Reading them in context will give us a clearer picture of what the apostle meant.

 The Book of Ephesians

-Ephesians can be roughly divided down the middle.
-The first three chapters of the book are doctrinal, devoted to a gradual unfolding of God's plan.
-In them, Paul outlined the basic facts of the gospel, telling them that believing Jews and Gentiles now had redemption and the forgiveness of sins, and had obtained a new life and inheritance in Christ.
-However, that new life brought responsibility.
-In the next three chapters Paul exhorted believers to walk worthy of their vocation, then touched on various areas to which the Gospel was to be applied, such as marriage, the relationship between children and parents, and between slave and master.
+The first three chapters of the book are doctrinal - devoted to a gradual unfolding of God's plan.
+In them, Paul outlined the basic facts of the gospel, telling them that believing Jews and Gentiles now had redemption and the forgiveness of sins and had obtained a new life and inheritance in Christ.

-It is only after all this that Paul comes to the 'armour verses', winding up the letter by telling the Ephesians that because they lived in a hostile environment surrounded by numerous scheming and powerful foes they should be strong in the Lord, and be aware of the weapons they had been given to stand against these spiritual forces of evil.
+It is only after all this that Paul comes to the 'armour verses'.
+He closed the letter by telling the Ephesians that because they lived in a hostile environment surrounded by numerous scheming and powerful foes they should be strong in the Lord.
+The also needed to be aware of the weapons they had been given to stand against these spiritual forces of evil.
 In his words they needed to...
-"Put on the full armor of God", so that they would be able to "stand firm against the schemes of the devil".
-As he went on to say,
+"Put on the full armor of God" so that they would be able to "stand firm against the schemes of the devil".

 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 (Ephesians 6:11-12 NASB)